List of Planet of the Apes characters: Dr Cornelius

-Dr Cornelius is a chimpanzee archaeologist and historian who appears in the original novel of Planet of the Apes (La Planète des singes), and also the first three installments of the classic movie series of the same name.
+Dr. Cornelius is a chimpanzee archaeologist and historian who appears in the original novel of Planet of the Apes (La Planète des singes), and also the first three installments of the classic movie series of the same name.
 Cornelius was played in the first and third film by Roddy McDowall, and in the second by David Watson.

-In 1968's Planet of the Apes, Cornelius is introduced as the fiancé of Dr Zira, an animal psychologist and veterinarian, both of whom are on the scientific staff of Dr Zaius.
+In 1968's Planet of the Apes, Cornelius is introduced as the fiancé of Dr. Zira, an animal psychologist and veterinarian, both of whom are on the scientific staff of Dr. Zaius.
 Cornelius begins to question how the ape society began, especially its evolution.
 Cornelius sees that Taylor is worthy of consideration as an intelligent being.
 Cornelius and Zira escape with Taylor to the "Forbidden Zone" (a wasteland where humans are said to come from) to a site where Cornelius had been digging the year before.
-Dr Zaius pursues them, is captured by Taylor and is forced to accept the evidence for a pre-ape human society.
+Dr. Zaius pursues them, is captured by Taylor and is forced to accept the evidence for a pre-ape human society.
 Cornelius accepts that apes did not evolve from humans, and rediscovered the inventions that humans had created.
-Taylor leaves and Cornelius and Zira return home.
+Taylor leaves; the artifacts are destroyed, and Cornelius and Zira return home.

 In Beneath the Planet of the Apes, Cornelius and Zira meet another astronaut, Brent, who appears at their doorstep after being shot by a gorilla.
 Cornelius gives Brent a map leading to where they left Taylor and instructs him not to let other apes hear him speak.